turjakundu/turjakundu.github.io/index.md

 ---
 layout: frontpage
 title: Turja Kundu
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
-keywords: Broman, QTL, R/qtl, quantitative trait loci, statistics, statistical genetics, recombination
+description: Turja Kundu is Software Engineer currently working as a contract based Developer with Sparkmind Technologies.He received a B.Sc in Computer Science and Engineering in 2012,from BUET.
 ---